Moses and Ministry

-Several issues in 2017 emphasize the importance of an updated C&BL.
+Please do not wait until there is a problem to discover the C&BL is outdated and weak.
 The updated document should include clear guidelines for membership, business meetings and for the facility to relate to SBC/MBA.
-Smaller membership congregations are being targeted by unethical independent and other denominations to lose their facilities.
-Please do not wait until there is a problem to discover the C&BL is outdated and weak.
+Any congregation is susceptible to power struggles to stop progress or change.
+Smaller congregations are often targeted by unethical independent and other denominations to lose their facilities.

 #prayerwalkmobile Continues in 2018

 Prayer unites believers.
-We are shown in Matthew 18:19 that cooperative prayer (“if two of you agree…”) brings devastating defeat to the enemy.
-Our MBA Executive, Evangelism and Biblical Prayer Committees invite our churches to prayer walk every street in Mobile County through 2018.
+Matthew 18:19 shows that cooperative prayer (“if two of you agree…”) brings devastating defeat to the enemy.
 We have 31 churches who have completed about 55 pages of the 94 pages in the Keith’s Map Book.
 Training details, registering and reporting are at prayerwalk.mobilebaptists.org.

 Future Focus Committee (FFC) Update